openandclose/tosixinch/docs/options.rst

     Shorten PDF table of contents title, if it is a local text file.

-    PDF toc titles for Local text files are made from their full path.
+    PDF toc title for local text file is made from their full path.
-    If this trimdirs option value is plus, remove that number from leading path segments.
+    If this trimdirs option value is with no sign, remove that number from leading path segments.
-    If it is minus, remove leading path segments to that number.
+    If it is with minus sign, remove leading path segments to make the segments to that number.

     .. code-block:: none

         --trimdirs 0
         aaa/bbb/ccc/ddd/eee/fff

         --trimdirs 2  # remove two segments
         ccc/ddd/eee/fff

         --trimdirs -2  # reduce to two segments eee/fff

         # c.f. no bounding errors

         --trimdirs 100
         fff

         --trimdirs -100
         aaa/bbb/ccc/ddd/eee/fff